 On the 2014 tour to Texas, the DePauw Chamber Singers were fortunate to work with Anita Kruse, founder of Purple Songs Can Fly, a program that allows children being treated for cancer and blood disorders at Texas Children’s Cancer and Hematology Centers to write and record their own songs in an in-hospital recording studio.
 While in Houston, the Chamber Singers were able to visit the Purple Songs Can Fly studio and perform at Texas Children’s for several patients and their families.
 As a part of the work with Purple Songs Can Fly, the Chamber Singers were also able to record former DePauw choral director Gregory Ristow’s a cappella choral arrangement of one of the program’s songs, Celebration of Hope, at ZapBoomBang Studio in Houston.

 Celebrate 175 years of musical tradition with Songs of Old DePauw.

-As 2012 and DePauw's 175th anniversary year come to a close, the School of Music is proud to announce the culmination of two projects: creation of the School’s new recording label, DePauw University Recordings, and the first recording in the new catalog, Songs of Old DePauw.
+As 2012 and DePauw’s 175th anniversary year came to a close, the School of Music announced the culmination of two projects: creation of the School’s new recording label, DePauw University Recordings, and the first recording in the new catalog, Songs of Old DePauw.

-The CD and 16-page companion booklet are available to purchase online for $10 at Eli's Bookstore, in downtown Greencastle, or by mail through the School of Music Office, Room 1124, 605 South College Avenue, Greencastle, Indiana 46135.
+The CD and 16-page companion booklet are available for purchase online for $10 at Eli’s Bookstore, in downtown Greencastle, or by mail through the School of Music Office, Room 1124, 605 S. College Avenue, Greencastle, Indiana 46135.